Books I'd Love to Read Again

 Then when I was in Starehe Institute beginning from 2006, I switched my reading focus to computer-programming and inspirational materials.
 I read books on C++, Java and Visual Basic as well as motivational classics like Jeff Keller's Attitude is Everything and Napoleon Hill's Think and Grow Rich.

 And then when I was at the university in JKUAT, I broadened my reading by including memoirs and biographies in my reading repertoire as well as books on American History.
-I read so much about American history that today, I can rattle off the names of almost all American presidents - from George Washington to Donald Trump.
+I read so much about American history that today, I can rattle off the names of all 20th century American presidents and in the order in which they served.

 I still do read a lot.
 And I find reading richly rewarding.
 Currently, I am planning to acquire the following books that inspired me in the past but which I either lost along the way or weren't mine at the time I read them: